Cerebral Palsy Assessments Explained

 Cerebral Palsy PET Scan

-Many people who have cerebral palsy also have epilepsy which causes seizures (abnormal electrical impulses).
+Many people who have cerebral palsy also have epilepsy, which causes seizures (abnormal electrical brain impulses).
 A cerebral palsy PET scan can detect possible epilepsy in children, allowing for earlier diagnosis and treatment.

-A PET scan makes it possible for doctors to prescribe anti-convulsion medications.
+A PET scan allows doctors to prescribe anticonvulsant medications, which help regulate the abnormal electrical activity of the brain that causes seizures.
 However, these medications are recommended only for children who are most at risk of seizures rather than for all children with cerebral palsy.
 Less medication means fewer chances of side effects.

 One of the biggest benefits of a PET scan is that it can tell doctors how the body part is functioning, rather than simply how it looks.